Victoria Alonso: Firing from Marvel Studios

-In 2023, Alonso was fired from her role at Marvel Studios for breach of contract after violating her noncompete clause by serving as a producer on the Amazon Studios film Argentina, 1985, despite having failed to seek permission to work on the film, and continuing to promote it after being ordered by Disney to cease her involvement with the project.
+In 2023, Alonso was fired from her role at Marvel Studios for breach of contract after violating her noncompete clause by serving as a producer on the Amazon Studios film Argentina, 1985, having failed to seek permission to work on the film, and continuing to promote it after being ordered by Disney to cease her involvement with the project.

 At the time of her firing, criticism from VFX workers were noted, who had raised complaints of Marvel's "demanding post-production schedules".
 Alonso was described by some as a "kingmaker", with Chris Lee at Vulture reporting that Alonso was "singularly responsible for Marvel's toxic work environment."
 However, Alonso was also described as the "epitome of professional" and supportive on set, with Joanna Robinson of The Ringer describing the reports as a "gross mischaracterization" and the opposite of Alonso's work.
 Alonso said that the real reason for her firing was her outspoken opposition to LGBTQ+ erasure at the company.
 Disney and Alonso reached a multi-million dollar compensation settlement in April.